 It is hard to beat Lake Forest College if you wish to pursue International Relations & National Security as a major.
 It is established in the suburban region of Lake Forest, Illinois.

-Lake Forest's 12:1 student-to-faculty ratio is among the top in the country.
-This school does not require freshmen to live on-campus.
+83.0% of freshman students come back for their 2nd year of school.
+Lake Forest is committed to helping students succeed, as evidenced by its 64.2% on-time graduation rate.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at Lake Forest College's scorecard.

 Any student pursuing a degree in International Relations & National Security needs to take a look at Roosevelt University.
 Placed in Chicago, Illinois, this college is a good final choice for students who enjoy the excitement of a significant city.